- Published on

 Power supply

-There is a USB type B port at the side of the printer for data transmission purposes, so I'm not so sure if I can get 5V supply from there, plus I did not have much of its cable.
-In the end, I planned to just use one powerbank I have lying around.
-The wiring should be straightforward; USB to LED.
+There is a USB type B port at the side of the printer for data transmission purposes, so I'm not so sure if I can get enough current from the port, plus I did not have the USB-B cable.

 Wiring